Languages of Honduras: Classification

-Hondurans, as mentioned, are usually classified into six language families.
+Hondurans, as mentioned, are usually classified into seven language families.
 Some of the languages are poorly documented, however, it seems that all languages documented in Honduras can be classified with reasonable certainty.
 Some of the languages are currently extinct (and here they are marked with the sign †).
-The table indicates the territories where the different languages were spoken, although in the actulidad the languages have disappeared of many of the indicated departments.
-The following list contains 12 languages between living languages and extinct languages:
+The table indicates the territories where the different languages are or were spoken, although in actuality the languages have disappeared from many of the indicated territories.